Finnish Institute in Tallinn

 Finnish Institute in Tallinn (Soome Instituut) is a non-profit organization, whose headquarters are located in Tallinn, Estonia.
 The institute's goals are to maintain, develop, and strengthen Finnish–Estonian cultural cooperation in different art, education, and society fields.
 The institute is maintained by the Foundation of the Finnish Institute in Estonia.

-The institute was found in 1991.
+The institute was founded in 1991.

 The institute has also premises in Tartu.

 The institute belongs to Finnish Cultural and Academic Institutes.